pheuer/openAFR/README.md

 # openAFR
  Open-source analysis code for angular filter refractometry analysis

- * This is very much a work in progress * !
+This code is very much a work in progress - please contact me with suggestions bugs.

 # Downloading and installing h5toh4convert